AIDS 2024, the 25th International AIDS Conference

 AIDS 2024 will convene thousands of people living with, affected by and working on HIV to share knowledge, best practices and lessons learnt from the HIV response over the past 40 years, as well as from the responses to COVID-19, mpox, and other public health threats.

-Population Council staff will be co-hosting a satellite, speaking at a symposium, facilitating a workshop, and presenting several posters.
+Population Council staff will be co-hosting a satellite, facilitating a workshop, and presenting several posters.
 Council staff attending include Barbara Friedland, Ann Gottert, Sinazo Pato, Diantha Pillay, Julie Pulerwitz, Joe Shaffner, and Leonard Solai.

 In the list of activities below Population Council staff are in bold; An asterisk (*) denotes presenter